Olympus PT-EP14 for the OMD E-M1 Mark II Review

-Cameras can meet unfortunate accidents before they even enter the water, but these incidents can be significantly reduced if they are stored safely in a good quality carry case.
+Cameras can meet unfortunate accidents before they even enter the water, but these incidents can be significantly reduced if stored safely in a good quality carry case.

 Choose one which is easily customized to fit snugly around your gear and protect it from drops.

-Rough seas and inclement weather can quickly put your camera gear into situations in which unavoidable damage can occur, especially if proper precautions haven’t been taken.
+Rough seas and inclement weather can quickly put your camera gear into situations where unavoidable damage can occur, especially if proper precautions haven’t been taken.

 Bigger Isn’t Necessarily Better

-Divers are already carrying around tens of kilos of gear so it makes sense for the underwater photography enthusiast to reduce the weight and size of cameras and their accessories wherever they can.
+Divers are already carrying around tens of kilos of gear.
+Hence, it makes sense for underwater photography enthusiasts to reduce the weight and size of cameras and their accessories wherever they can.